webgpu/webgpufundamentals/webgpu/lessons/webgpu-optimization.md

 every visible cube has every pixel rendered or at least checked if it needs to be rendered.
 Since we're not optimizing the rendering of pixels but rather optimizing the usage of WebGPU itself, it can be useful to be able to draw to a 1x1 pixel canvas.
-This effectively removes nearly all of the time spend rasterizing triangles and instead leaves only the part of our code that is doing math and communicating with WebGPU.
+This effectively removes nearly all of the time spent rasterizing triangles and instead leaves only the part of our code that is doing math and communicating with WebGPU.